Isaac Paredes Player Props: Rays vs. Nationals

-On Tuesday, Isaac Paredes (coming off going 2-for-4 with a home run and an RBI) and the Tampa Bay Rays face the Washington Nationals, whose starting pitcher will be Chad Kuhl.
-First pitch is at 7:05 PM ET.
+On Wednesday, Isaac Paredes (coming off going 0-for-0) and the Tampa Bay Rays face the Washington Nationals, whose starting pitcher will be Patrick Corbin.
+First pitch is at 1:05 PM ET.

-In his last game, he notched a home run while going 2-for-4 against the Nationals.
+In his last appearance, he reached base in his only plate appearance against the Nationals.

 Isaac Paredes Game Info & Props vs. the Nationals